RPullia/SpringJourney/e3-spring-serviceAndRepository/README.md

 When you need to order the inject of a bean with id X just annotate the field with @Autowired("X").

 ## Best practice:
-We said that we can use the @Autowiredto ona field, a method or a constructor.
+We said that we can use the @Autowired on a field, a method or a constructor.
 For example we could use it on the field like this:

       @Autowired
       private ProductRepository productRepository;